StarRocks/starrocks/docs/integrations/BI_integrations/Superset.md

 Make sure that you have finished the following installations:

-1. Install the Python client on your Apache Superset server.
+1. Install the Python client for StarRocks on your Apache Superset server.

    ```SQL
    pip install starrocks